 Solution: Search Engine Optimization

 Search engine optimization is super important.
 Why?
-When it comes to growing your blog’s readership, more traffic means more readers.
-Put simply; you need to be using keywords to draw people towards your blog.
-Use Google Analytics to find out what people are searching for relating to your blog content.
+When it comes to growing your readership, more traffic means more readers.
+Put simply; you need to be using keywords to draw people towards your articles.
+Use Google Analytics to find out what people are searching for relating to your content.

-By using these terms in your blog headlines and blog posts, your content will be favored by search engines and appear higher up in the list of results.
-By making your blog easier to find, you’ll increase your blog traffic and grow your loyal audience, too.
+By using these terms in your article headlines and posts, your content will be favored by search engines and appear higher up in the list of results.
+By making your site easier to find, you’ll increase your traffic and grow your loyal audience, too.

 Common Mistake 9: Not Using Social Media